CorvetteCole/CS570/assignment_1/README.md

 ## Specification Differences

-Here are a list of places where I deviated from the given specification to build a more robust program.

-- example 3
-- example 2

 TL;DR: Database is loaded or created automatically when ran, querying, loading, printing, changing, etc can be done interactively via one program.